 - A. Notification.
-Whenever connection to public sewer is required under SMC Table 13.08.070-1, the director shall send a notice to the lot owner informing them of said requirement, the permissible exceptions thereto, the connection incentives available under SMC 13.08.074, the phase-in allowance available under SMC 13.08.075, and the penalty for failure to connect established under SMC 13.08.076. - B. Response Required.
-Within 90 days of the date of the official notice issued by the director, the lot owner shall inform the City of their intent to comply with SMC 13.08.070 and whether they intended pursue a connection incentive and/or phase-in allowance. - C. Connections.
+Whenever connection to public sewer is required under SMC Table 13.08.070-1, the director shall send a notice to the lot owner informing them of said requirement, the permissible exceptions thereto, the connection incentives and phase-in allowance available under SMC 13.08.074, and the penalty for failure to connect established under SMC 13.08.076. - B. Response Required.
+Within the response timeline established in SMC 13.08.074, the lot owner shall respond to the official notice issued by the director on a form provided by the City stating their intent to comply with SMC 13.08.070 and whether they intended pursue a connection incentive and/or phase-in allowance. - C. Connections.
 Where compliance with SMC 13.08.070 requires connection to the public sewer system, the connection shall be made, either by gravity or with approved pumping facilities, in accordance with the provisions of this chapter and the Stevenson Engineering Standards and at no expense to the City.